WayScience/waysciencelab.com/_posts/2023-08-04-illumsteps.md

 ### Step 1: Brighten the image with Fiji

-The easier way to tell if there is uneven illumination in images that are dim or it is just not obvious is to increase the brightness to the point where you can see.
+The easiest way to tell if there is uneven illumination in images that are dim or it is just not obvious is to increase the brightness to the point where you can see.

 The software that I find to be the best at this (among many other things) is [Fiji](https://imagej.net/software/fiji/.).